elemelon5/elemelon5.github.io/_posts/2014-03-03-Hello-World.md

 ---
 layout: post
-title:The Clover Leaf is up and running!
+title: The Clover Leaf is up and running!
 ---

 First of all, let me just start of by celebrating our first ever blog post.
 Hooray!